ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 <p><code>irgendwo hier (`) ist ein Backtick versteckt.</code></p>

 The backtick separators around a code area can contain spaces - one after the opening backtick, one before the closing backtick.
-This enables backticks to be used within the code area, even at the beginning or end:
+This enables backticks to be used within the code area, even at the beginning or the end:

 A single backtick in a code area: `` ` ` ''